Log in to the MikroTik interface, either Winbox or Webfig, then navigate to:

 Easy Guide on how to setup MikroTik Site-to-Site IPsec Tunnel

-If one of MikroTik’s WAN IP address is dynamic, set up that router as the initiator (i.e. dial-out)
+If one of MikroTik’s WAN IP address is dynamic, set up the router as the initiator (i.e. dial-out)

 If you are working from WAN, don’t forget to enable Safe Mode.